-My Partner & I Went To London Before The Royal Wedding & We're Princesses Now
+My Partner & I Tried To Be Royals In London Before The Royal Wedding & We're Princesses Now

 Hi.
 My name is Theresa, and I just need to get something off my chest.
 Up until recently, I really, really, really did not buy into all the hype surrounding the upcoming royal wedding.
 Call me selfish, but I just thought, if I'm not the one who gets to put on an expensive wedding gown and tiara and call myself a princess after, why does it even matter?
 Well, let's just say, my attitude ever-so-slightly changed after my partner and I went to London just before the royal wedding.
 From pastries to souvenirs to London's own residents, it seems England's capital city has caught royal wedding fever and passed it along to me in a different way.
 After soaking up London for a week, it's safe to say my partner and I are most certainly princesses now.